-List of tips / regulations of the Manual of good practices of the Camino de Santiago
+List of tips/rules from the Manual of Good Practices for a Organized trip to the Camino de Santiago

 Respecting the signage you will not get lost and avoid accidents.